PawelWorwa/DataGenerator/README.md

 Since I couldyn't find good description for algorithm used in English, below short description:

-Each REGON number except last digit, that is reserved for checksum is multiplied by wages and sum up.
+Each REGON number except last digit, that is reserved for checksum is multiplied by weights and sum up.
 After this, result for modulo 11 operation is being performed.
 If result equals 10, then checksum is 0.
 For other results, rest from modulo operation is checksum (last REGON digit).

-**Wages used:**
+**Weights used:**
 * 89234567 - for short number;
 * 2485097361248 - for long number;